 In 2001, Howell Raines was made executive editor.

-In September 2002, The New York Times published an article by Judith Miller and Michael R. Gordon claiming that Iraq had purchased aluminum tubes, which was later cited to claim that Iraq was constructing weapons of mass destruction.
+In September 2002, The New York Times published an article claiming that Iraq had purchased aluminum tubes, which was later cited by President George W. Bush to claim Iraq was constructing weapons of mass destruction.

-In March 2003, the United States invaded Iraq, initiating the Iraq War, which The New York Times extensively covered.
+In March 2003, the United States invaded Iraq, beginning the Iraq War, which The New York Times covered.

-In June 2003, Howell Raines and Gerald M. Boyd resigned from their positions at The New York Times following a plagiarism scandal involving journalist Jayson Blair.
+In June 2003, Howell Raines and Gerald M. Boyd resigned from The New York Times following a plagiarism scandal.

 Since 2003, studies analyzing coverage of the Israeli–Palestinian conflict in the New York Times have demonstrated a bias against Palestinians and in favor of Israel.

-On September 3, 2005, The New York Times issued a printing stoppage for the death of William Rehnquist.
+On September 3, 2005, The New York Times stopped its presses to report on the death of William Rehnquist.

-In December 2005, The New York Times published an article disclosing warrantless surveillance by the National Security Agency, leading to criticism from the George W. Bush administration.
+In December 2005, The New York Times published an article disclosing warrantless surveillance by the National Security Agency, contributing to criticism from the Bush administration and the Senate's refusal to renew the Patriot Act.

 In March 2006, a website for DealBook was established.